Would You Date Someone Who Didn’t Like Your Pet?

 Or vice versa.

-We asked a cat behaviorist how to help your pet warm up to your new love interest.
+How to help your kitty warm up to your S.O.

 Maggie Lange is a writer, editor, and columnist.
 Her work has been featured in New York Magazine, Vice, Guernica, GQ, Rolling Stone, Pitchfork, Elle, and Bon Appetit.
 She lives in Philadelphia with her favorite brindle boy, Finn.